Space Shuttle Challenger disaster

-The crew compartment and many other fragments from the shuttle were recovered from the ocean floor after a three-month search-and-recovery operation.
+The crew compartment, containing human remains, and many other fragments from the shuttle were recovered from the ocean floor after a three-month search and recovery operation.
 The exact timing of the deaths of the crew is unknown, but several crew members are thought to have survived the initial breakup of the spacecraft.
 The orbiter had no escape system, and the impact of the crew compartment at terminal velocity with the ocean surface was too violent to be survivable.

 The disaster resulted in a 32-month hiatus in the Space Shuttle program.
 President Ronald Reagan created the Rogers Commission to investigate the accident.
 The commission criticized NASA's organizational culture and decision-making processes that had contributed to the accident.
-Test data since 1977 had revealed a potentially catastrophic flaw in the SRBs' O-rings.
-Neither NASA nor SRB manufacturer Morton Thiokol addressed the issue.
-NASA managers also disregarded engineers' warnings about the dangers of launching in cold temperatures and did not report these technical concerns to their superiors.
+Test data since 1977 had demonstrated a potentially catastrophic flaw in the SRBs' O-rings, but neither NASA nor SRB manufacturer Morton Thiokol had addressed this known defect.
+NASA managers also disregarded engineers' warnings about the dangers of launching in low temperatures and did not report these technical concerns to their superiors.